assent in 30 Seconds

 Conversation Starters

-"Have you ever had to give your formal assent to something?"
+"Have you ever had to give formal assent to a major decision?"

 Journal Prompts